101 Dalmatians (1996 film): Reception

-On Rotten Tomatoes, 101 Dalmatians has an approval rating of 40% and an average rating of 5.30/10, based on 36 reviews.
+On Rotten Tomatoes, 101 Dalmatians has an approval rating of 39% based on 36 reviews.
 The site's critic consensus reads: "Neat performance from Glenn Close aside, 101 Dalmatians is a bland, pointless remake."
 On Metacritic the film has a weighted average score of 50 out of 100, based on 20 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film two and a half stars out of four and said, "For older viewers, 101 Dalmatians may seem closer to the artistic level of the Beethoven dog adventures than the mid-level Disney classic that inspired it.
 Hint: Don't wear your fur coat to the movie."

 Controversy

 Animal rights organizations protested the film's release, saying that Dalmatian sales shot up after the premiere, fueled by impulsive purchases of puppies by parents for their children.
 Being ill-prepared to care for a relatively difficult breed of dog past puppy-hood, many of these new owners eventually surrendered their animals to shelters, where many dogs ended up being euthanized.